 Think of it like this:

-Social media is where people hear about you, but your website is where they decide to hire you.
+Social media is where people hear about you, but your website is where they decide to hire you. people dont hire expensive tradesmen from social media!

-And according to Statista, while over 60 percent of UK adults use social media, over 90 percent still turn to Google when they’re looking to hire a tradesperson.
+According to Statista, while over 60 percent of UK adults use social media, over 90 percent still turn to Google when they’re looking to hire a tradesperson.

 Your website is where you capture leads, build credibility, and show off your expertise, not just photos, but proper service pages, FAQs, reviews, and location-based landing pages that help people find you in their exact town.